msatyan/RCExtension/README.md

 library.dynam("RCExtension", package, lib)
 ```

-A possible right location call this will be when a package is getting loaded.
+A possible right location to call **library.dynam()** will be when a package is getting loaded.
 The **.onLoad()** lifecycle hook provided by R is getting called when a page get loaded.
 Then we may put the code in that routine.
 **See also** :  .onAttach(),   .onUnload(),  .onDetach(),   .Last.lib()

 ```R